Our executive team

 Jason lives in Geelong with his wife and three young children and is an active member of the local community.

-Julia is responsible for the leadership and management of services delivered directly by headspace National Youth Mental Health Foundation Ltd. nationally, including: eheadspace online and telephone counselling service; headspace in schools programs; Digital Work and Study and e-mentoring services; headspace Adelaide and hYEPP services; and the headspace centre network support services, including the headspace Model Integrity Framework and, trademark licensing.
+Julia is responsible for the leadership and management of services delivered directly by headspace National Youth Mental Health Foundation Ltd. nationally, including: headspace digital mental health programs that include eheadspace online and telephone counselling service; headspace schools programs; headspace Work and Study and headspace career mentoring services; and the headspace centre network support services, including the headspace Model Integrity Framework and trademark licensing.

-Julia has worked at headspace since 2010, and has seen the organisation expand from 30 headspace centres to the current network of 110 funded headspace services.
+Julia has worked at headspace since 2010, and has seen the organisation expand from 30 headspace centres to the current network of over 120 funded headspace services.
 She is a passionate advocate for establishing sustainable services and improving access to high quality health care for all Australians.